AOAT 034, 059 + K.13919[via caspo]

 o 5'5'

-Its [rit]ual: When Sin becomes visible, [set up] a censer [of juniper].
+Its [rit]ual: When Sin becomes visible, [set up] a censer of juniper in the presence of Sin.

 o 6'6'